Bellatrix-Melody/Windows-XP-with-Custom-Colors-XFCE/README.md

 magick custom-themes/$ThemeName/gtk-3.0/assets/sidebar-backdrop.png -set option:modulate:colorspace hsl -modulate $convertedLb,$convertedSb,$convertedH2 custom-themes/$ThemeName/gtk-3.0/assets/sidebar-backdrop.png
 ```

 I also take tray.png (the far right side of your pannel in XFCE) and lower the lightness value of it by ten.
 I found it was too samey and the slight adjustment after the color conversion makes it feel more seperated.
+Unless you are using your secondary color as your tray color, then it is run through another brute force conversion, but searching for your secondary color and edited like sidebar-backdrop.png.

 Line 492:
    ```
    magick "$tmp" -set option:modulate:colorspace hsl -modulate 100,0,100 "$tmp"
 ```

 I also added an option to make the minimize and maximize buttons greyscale becasue I found they would get lost in darker color schemes.
 I'm just taking the base RedmondXP images and completely desaturating them, a simple grayscale conversion produced worse results